karlyndiary/Adidas-Sales-Analysis/README.md

 - **What impact does the price per unit have on the number of units sold?**

-- **What are the most profitable product categories in terms of operating margin?**

 - **How does the average sales price per unit vary across different regions and retailers?**

 - **Which cities have the highest demand for Adidas products?**